CARocha/moksaya/README.md

      key =  "notebook"
      #Add the api_key that you createdd in the admin

-Now , this fabric script would test basic use cases for the project using curl.Fabric is included in the dependencies so just open a new terminal to the root of project
+Now , this fabric script would test basic use cases for the project using curl.Fabric is included in the dependencies so just open a new terminal to the root of project:

+     $source ../ENV/bin/activate
-    $ fab test
+     $(ENV)fab test

 Uppon successful completation , you woul find a project forked to super users profile.